rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - Split crates into smaller crates
 - Reduce the amount of dependencies
 - Disable default Cargo features of dependencies
-- Create a Cargo feature that makes certain dependencies (or their features) optional
+- Create a Cargo feature to opt into building certain dependencies (or their features)
 - Reduce usage of procedural macros
 - Reduce usage of generic code (e.g. by converting it to `dyn Trait` instead)
 - Merge integration tests into a single binary